membase/ns_server/deps/menelaus/doc/API/index.markdown

 ####Accepted Request Headers

-Clients are expected to usethe following standard headers when making requests to any URI.
+Clients are expected to use the following standard headers when making requests to any URI.

 <table border="1" width="100%">